Creative-Coding-The-Hard-Way/AshStarter/examples/e06/README.md

-# Example 05 - Triangle
+# Example 06 - SBO Triangle

 This example creates a graphics pipeline and uses it to render a triangle.

-NOTE: no buffers or dynamic memory allocations are used.
+NOTE: Unlike Example 05, this example stores Vertex data in a storage buffer object which is read by the shader.

 ## Commands

-From the project root: `cargo run --example e05`
+From the project root: `cargo run --example e06`

 ## Screenshot